bengiebumchun/Data-Science/Assignment-1/README.md

 Is news a downer?
 'Hard' news is often thought to be about 'bad' things in the world.
 We will test this hypothesis using data from Twitter.

 1. Extract Tweets from news sources:
 Using the Twitter API, I downloaded 6000 tweets from 10 media sources.
-I selected the media sources above so that it would cover country-wide perspective as well as global perspectives.
+I selected the media sources so that it would cover country-wide perspective as well as global perspectives.
 News tweets from each new source twitter handle was aggregated into one JSON file, which was then parsed into words so that I can run the sentiment analysis on them.
 Here are the list of media sources that I used:
     1. WASHINGTON POST
     2. NYTIMES
     3. WALL STREET JOURNAL